callmehiphop/backend/README.md

 });
 ```

-Then use XHR per usual
+Then use XHR per usual:

 ```javascript
 var xhr = new XMLHttpRequest();